The total time for any software development project will depend on many factors.

 If you’re planning on creating a complicated piece of software, please make sure you budget for extra development team members to help speed up the development process and the project training you need.
 Considering this area is essential since small mistakes can cost much more than you initially thought.

-Similarly, if there is even a slight change in the scope of the project – the purpose for which the software is being designed, then the costs can vary drastically.
+Similarly, if there is even a slight change in the scope of the project – the purpose for which the software is being designed, then the costs can vary.
 This can add up quickly, so plan for the worst-case scenario when estimating a software development project.

 For example, you initially plan to get a software program developed for your company’s HR management processes, including employees’ attendance management, salaries, benefits, etc. You finalized everything regarding it with the software development company.